CodysCodingCloud/Computer-Architecture-I/note csci 160.md

         sum of minterms     F   ==  ∑(4,5,7)      ==  ∏(0,1,2,3,6)
         product of maxterms F'  ==  ∑(0,1,2,3,6)  ==  ∏(4,5,7)
   - **standard form**
+    - sum of products or product of sums
+      - does not need to include every literal in each term like cannonical form
-    - simplified sum of minterms or product of maxterms that does not need to include every literal
+      - sum of minterms or product of maxterms
       >
           F   ==  ∑(4,5,7)  ==  xy'z'+xy'z+xyz  ==  xy'??